 Between 1980 and 2010 Japan had been recording trade surpluses every year due to rising exports.
 Since the Fukushima nuclear disaster in March 2011, trade balance swing to deficit as the country had to increase purchases of fossil fuels and gas in the wake of weaker yen.
 The surplus was back in 2016 and 2017.
 Japan reports the biggest trade surpluses with United States, Hong Kong, South Korea, Taiwan, Singapore and Netherlands.
 The biggest trade deficits are recorded with: China, Australia, Saudi Arabia, United Arab Emirates, Russia, Malaysia and Indonesia.
 This page provides - Japan Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Balance of Trade - actual data, historical chart and calendar of releases - was last updated on September of 2018.
+Japan Balance of Trade - actual data, historical chart and calendar of releases - was last updated on November of 2018.